Narimanz/Traffic-sign-classifier/README.md

 * Validation Accuracy = 0.979
 * Test Accuracy = 0.965

-Firstly, I choose the model like VGG16, becouse it is classics but i have found that it is easyly overfitting.
+Firstly, I choose a pretrained model like VGG16, because it is classic way to use transfer learning but i have found that it is easyly overfitting.
+Then, i decided to choose another model which is LeNET in my case and make some adjustments by adding or taking away some layers, i've changed the activation function.
+I found that generating new samples and having a balanced data helped me improve accuracy.
+Finally, i've tuned my hyperparameters.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
  Avoid overfitting, I add dropout layers after two conv layers.
 I choose Relu function as activation function to avoid vanishing gradient.